dannyadkins/anychat/DESIGN.md

 - data is a bit weird: e.g. main branch messages don't have a parentId but branched ones do
 - if you toggle to a different branch, it will have to load the whole branch down to the leaf.
 This seems expected, it just might be bad if the branch is massive.

 I chose `Approach #3`.
 If the user wants to keep the UI state by seeing the branch they're currently on, this can just be cached locally for them.
 Otherwise, loading the original branch seems natural.
+This is currently implemented in `ChatContainer` and `useChat`.

 # API